113ll3/Ibmclouddocscli/plugins/admin/index.md

 ## Viewing resource metric history
 {: #cliresourceusagehistory}

 You can retrieve resource metric history for memory and disk usage.
-The metrics returned include the amount of resources that are used out of the total available, for both physical and reserved resources.
+The metrics that are returned include the amount of resources that are used out of the total available, for both physical and reserved resources.
 Historical data for memory and disk usage can be displayed hourly, daily, or monthly.
 You can specify start and end dates to retrieve data within a specific date range.
 The default historical data, when no dates are specified, are hourly memory data for the latest 48 hours.
 Data is displayed in descending order, with more recent dates shown first.

 To view the resource metric history information, use the following command:
 ```
 cf ba resource-metrics-history hourly|daily|monthly  memory|disk   start|end
 ```